 The response time of the full wave rectifier is smaller for increasing drive than decreasing drive.The time constant, τb, for decreasing drive is given approximately by:-

 τb = (220pF)x(590k) = 1.3x10-4

 Loop stabilisation can be obtained by making the beam tube grid time constant, τc much greater than either of these.

 τc ≈ (0.1uF)x(100k) = 10-2 Secs.

-The Circuit of the RF Power Amplifier is shown above.
+A Sketch of the Power Amplifier Circuit is shown above.

 The RF amplifier is broadband, so that the there is only one tuning control in the